Some of the links in this post may be affiliate links.

 I run it from about October (or whenever we turn our heat on in the house) until April or May so (when we normally shut off the heat).

 Do you need a good humidifier?
-I’m thrilled with mine, so if you need one, check it out below.
-It has tons of features and you won’t regret it!
+I’m thrilled with mine, so if you need one, read my blog post where I talk about humidity and houseplants, and my absolute favorite humidifier.

 Anthuriums, like many orchids, are epiphytes so they grow on trees and tree branches.
 They are often drenched in nature from frequent rains, but they will dry out quickly because their roots are much more exposed because of the way they grow.